CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 ***

-##Pop Quiz 10/11
+## Pop Quiz 10/11

-###What is the benefit of seperating your model code from your view code?
+### What is the benefit of separating your model code from your view code?

 You can add multiple user interfaces without needing to change your model

 -

-###What is the diference between specialization and generalization?
+### What is the difference between specialization and generalization?

 Specialization - Base classes first, then create a specialized class out of those base classes